QiangSu/CAS-MCS-Scoring/README.md

 ### 3. Annotation Quality and Validation
 A script designed to be run after a primary analysis pipeline is complete.

--   **`scripts/calculate_cluster_purity.py`**: Evaluates annotation consistency from the **per-cell pipeline**.
-It calculates a "purity score" by measuring the percentage of cells within a cluster whose individual label matches the final consensus label for that cluster.
+-   **`scripts/CAS-MCS-Scoring.py`**: An end-to-end pipeline that takes **raw 10x data** and produces quantitative scores for cell type annotations.
+It is the recommended tool for formal benchmarking.
+It calculates two key metrics:

 -   **`scripts/CAS-MCS-Scoring.py`**: A powerful, streamlined utility for quantitative annotation scoring.
 Given raw 10x data, a CellTypist model, and a marker database, it runs a headless analysis pipeline to calculate two key metrics.

--  ***Cluster Annotation Score (CAS): Measures the stability of CellTypist annotations.
-It is the percentage of cells within a consensus cluster (e.g., all "Astrocytes") that were also assigned the same label individually by CellTypist.
-A high CAS indicates a stable and confident cluster annotation.
+    -  **Cluster Annotation Score (CAS):** Measures the *internal stability* of CellTypist annotations.
+It is the percentage of cells within a consensus-labeled cluster (e.g., all "Astrocytes") that were also assigned the "Astrocyte" label individually by CellTypist.
+A high CAS indicates a stable and confident automated annotation.
--  ***Marker Concordance Score (MCS): Measures the agreement between de novo cluster markers and a known marker database.
-It is calculated as the fraction of known markers for a specific cell type that are found in the top N marker genes of a cluster.
-This helps validate cluster identities beyond automated methods.
+    -  **Marker Concordance Score (MCS):** Measures the *internal biological consistency* of a cluster.
+It is calculated as the **average expression prevalence** of the top 5 *de novo* marker genes for a given cell type.
+A high MCS indicates that the cluster is well-defined and its marker genes are consistently expressed, supporting a robust annotation.

 ## Setup Instructions